 Pensions & Retirement

-In October 2012 Government introduced changes to pension legislation, known as "automatic enrolment".
+However, in October 2012, the Government introduced changes to pension legislation, known as "automatic enrolment".
 All UK employers have to "auto enrol" eligible employees who are not already in a pension scheme into a "qualifying pension scheme."
 Our qualifying pension scheme is the Local Government Pension Scheme (LGPS).
 Please click on the link above for more information about the LGPS.

 Opting Out & 50:50 Scheme